claranet/terraform-azurerm-run/examples/logs-example/README.md

 ## Quick start

-To deploy an Azure Log Analytics and its associated Azure Storage Account:
+To deploy an Azure Log Analytics and its dedicated Azure Storage Account:

 1. Modify `main.tf` to add your Azure provider credentials, etc.
 2. Modify `variables.tf` to customize resources.